Audit of air operations and international experience: a CA with the UN

 Challenges and rewards of the role

-Eleanor finds it incredibly rewarding to work with different nationalities, not to mention travelling the world to deliver the work of the UN.
+Eleanor finds it incredibly rewarding to work with different nationalities, not to mention travelling the world as an auditor for the UN.

 "I’ve visited 22 African countries, most countries in Europe, and a good number of countries in the Middle East and Asia.
 Plus, over those years, I have been part of a team that has produced high-quality, and sometimes very high-profile audit results.

-"One of the most challenging parts is the wide spectrum of work (you have to be a jack of all trades), but we are experts in internal control systems.
+"One of the most challenging parts is the wide spectrum of work - you have to gain a wide knowledge of the UN activities - but remain an expert in internal control systems.
 For example, in the peacekeeping operations, auditors are responsible for auditing how operations manage their fleet of aircraft, manage their hospitals or how they support local governments: in electoral processes; and in developing justice and prison reform.

 "It is challenging being a manager for almost 200 staff, and being responsible for the audit of such a wide range of activities.
 I think being away from friends and family is also challenging.
 Every time I go to Scotland, it feels like I’m going home."